Pianfensi/arctic-circle/README.md

 # laggy
-because of a constant time for a full move and integer coordinates it can appear quite laggy with more and more tiles
+because of a constant time for a full move and integer coordinates it can appear quite laggy with more and more tiles there is also a very naive data structure for keeping track of the tiles